yobson/Exoplanet-Simulation/README.md

 cope with any type of arduino.
 Currently it assumes a 115200 baud rate but I plan to remove this assumption soon so you don't have to recompile just to use it with another arduino.

-## Some things to note
-The FFT code uses c99 which means that only gcc and clang are supported.
-If you want to build on windows, use MinGW please.
-If you want to know, it uses `<complex.h>`